What Every Parent Wants to Know

 Lycoming’s small size encourages involvement in campus activities and organizations.
 Many students use their free time on weekends to develop these outside interests.
 Students have the chance to exercise their leadership potential by participating in student government, a faculty committee, the Big Brother/Big Sister Program, Habitat for Humanity, and fraternities and sororities.

 The "whole college experience" becomes complete through participation in campus activities and organizations.
-This is especially important for freshmen.
+This is especially important for first-year students.

 What about sports?